 How does it work?

-The May 12th initiative brings together events celebrating women in mathematics which take place during the month of May.
+The May 12th initiative brings together virtual or local events celebrating women in mathematics which take place during the month of May.
 The main focus are initiatives coming from within academia.
-All of the events related to May 12th are organized locally.

 Through this site, we hope to encourage and publicise this initiative worldwide.
-We will collect information about all the events to provide coordination and visibility, and also to acknowledge the tremendous work of the local organizers.
-We also provide some ideas and material which may be helpful to those wishing to organise an event.
+We will collect information about all the virtual and loval events to provide coordination and visibility, and also to acknowledge the tremendous work of their organizers.
+We also provide some ideas and material which may be helpful to those wishing to organise a virtual or local event.

 Coordination of the May 12th initiative